unyt-org/uix/docs/manual/09 Configuration.md

 ### General Options

-The following options provide some general information or behaviour of the app.
+The following options provide some general information or behavior of the app.

 * `name`: *(text)* - The name of the app
 * `description`: *(text)* - Short description for the app